I’m a Stay at Home Mom and I love it. And I mean love it.

 Honestly, Motherhood is a way of life.

 I think it’s the best job in the whole world.
 Now that I know what it’s like to be present for all the daily moments with my children, I couldn’t not be there for them.
 I would sell everything I own to keep this job.
 It’s not for everyone.
 And that’s okay.
 It’s more than okay.
 But, it’s totally for me.

-Yes, your days can sometimes feel like you’re in Groundhog Day.
-They can feel monotonous.
+Yes, your days can sometimes feel like you’re the star of Groundhog Day.
+It can feel monotonous.
 Sometimes you feel like you’re on a hamster wheel you can’t seem to get off of but then when you finally you do get off it, you miss it.

 Because at the end of the day—